alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-04-01-my-vim-cookbook.md

 The -u option tells Vim to load from a custom vimrc file and -c tells vim to execute that command on startup.
 The function AddLine() meanwhile calls `wq!` ensuring that vim starts, runs the function, and then saves and exits.
 This is repeated for each file in the for loop.

+In the normal mode version of the function, the characters following the normal command are the literal keystrokes you would press inside Vim, in order.

 ### Copy some lines to the clipboard

 - Problem